-Working with chocolate | Photofocus
+Working with chocolate

 Making chocolate leaves

-Collect some rose leaves, making sure you have the stem still intact and wash them to remove any pesticides or dust/dirt particles.
+Collect some rose leaves, make sure you have the stem still intact and wash them to remove any pesticides or dust/dirt particles.
 Dry thoroughly.
 Now using a small brush, lightly brush pre-melted chocolate onto leaves while holding the stem.
 Place on some baking paper on a cold plate (preferably one that has been chilled in the fridge).

-Once each leaf has a single coat, place plate in the freezer for at least five minutes.
-Then remove and give a second coat of chocolate to each leaf.
+Once each leaf has a single coat, place the plate in the freezer for at least five minutes.
+Then remove and give a second coat to each leaf.
 Put back in the freezer for at least another 30 minutes.

-Using a cold knife, gently remove the leaf from the chocolate and then place back in the freezer until the chocolate leaves are required.
+Using a cold knife, gently remove the leaf from the chocolate and then place it back in the freezer until the leaves are required for use.
 Use metal tongs as much as possible; if you need to use your fingers, try to keep them dry but cold to prevent leaves from melting.
 Want to curl your leaves?
-Try gently rolling baking paper and place in a glass in the freezer.
+Try gently rolling baking paper and place it in a glass in the freezer.
 This will give the leaves more of a curved shape.

-Drizzling chocolate
+Drizzling method

-Using choc melts (Aussie term for baking chocolate), heat them in a clean and dry ceramic bowl in the microwave in 10 second bursts, stirring lightly in between.
-Once they have completely melted to a nice, even consistency, add two drops of olive oil and stir in.
-This prevents the chocolate from resetting and makes it easier to drizzle from a spoon onto your food.
+Using baking chocolate, heat it in a clean and dry ceramic bowl in the microwave in 10-second bursts, stirring lightly in between.
+Once it’s completely melted to a nice, even consistency, add two drops of olive oil and stir in.
+This prevents it from resetting and makes it easier to drizzle from a spoon onto your food.

 Powdered chocolate

-When using powdered chocolate or cocoa to add interest to a dessert, instead of sprinkling over the top with just a sieve, use some lace or plastic cutouts to create shapes under your dessert or even on top of cakes.
+When using powdered cocoa to add interest to a dessert, instead of sprinkling over the top with just a sieve, use some lace or plastic cutouts to create shapes under your dessert or even on top of cakes.
 You can use utensils to create interesting shapes as well.
 Spider whisks, metal scoops for fryers and such are small and have interesting patterns for your powder.

-Using colored chocolate powder?
+Using colored powder?
 Try a small (clean) paintbrush and dab on where required, or scoop a little onto your brush and then tap the brush gently to disperse the powder over the required area.

 I hope these quick and simple tips help you out when you are next working with chocolate.